ryan-thomas32/megr2157-portfolio/docs/assignments/A02/index.md

 <img width="600" height="262" alt="643664648-39cb4bb8-64b9-476e-9e04-75f2db54fd79" src="https://github.com/user-attachments/assets/4acb32b4-0775-4a2a-9e74-8f801831636e" />

 At point A we have a pin, and at point B we have a Roller.
 The distances for a are each 0.4 m, with the vertical measurement for b being 0.3 m.
-I chose a force P value between 20 kN and 30 kN.
+I was given the option of choosing a force P value between 20 kN and 30 kN.
 I decided to meet in the middle and go with 25 kN for my P value's.

 Quick Rundown:
 a=0.4m